 Remove from heat and let the wax cool to almost to room temperature.
 When it’s still a little warm, but cool enough to handle, it’s ready!

-How To Use Sugar Wax
+How to Use Sugar Wax to Remove Unwanted Hair

 Use a craft stick to spread the sugar wax over the area where you want to remove hair, working in the same direction that the hair is growing.
 Then firmly press a clean strip of fabric onto the sugar wax.